 A Voltmeter measures voltage in volts.
 An Ammeter measures current in amps (amperes).
 An Ohmmeter measures resistance in ohms.
 Any two of these measurements will allow calculation of amplifier power (in watts).
-Unfortunately this means using some math and some formulas, but I’ll try to keep it simple.
+Unfortunately this means using some math and some formulas.
+I’ll try to keep it simple and only use one formula.
 If you like formulas and want to understand how power, voltage, current and resistance inter-relate, you can read my articles on Electrical Power and Ohms law.
-Otherwise, accept the following two formulas:
+Otherwise, accept the following formula:

-Relax, that is all the formulas I’m going to use.
-Let’s use the 2nd formula with a simple example.
+Let’s use this formula with a simple example.
 Let’s say you have an amplifier connected to a 5 ohm load (I’ve used 5 ohms to keep the calculations simple – normally it would be 4 ohms or 8 ohms for a speaker).
 With a constant sine wave input, you measure 10 volts AC on the speaker output of the amplifier.
-Since you know the resistance (5 ohms) and the voltage (10 volts), you can calculate the power.
+Since you know the resistance (5 ohms) and the voltage (10 volts), you can calculate the power:

 Power = (10 times 10) divided by 5 = 100/5 = 20 watts.

 Well that was a simple example.
 In reality it is not that simple for a number of reasons.
 The major complication is the output is not a constant level because the input is not a constant level.
 Let’s start with the simple input of a sine wave.
 The output would also be a sine wave, like this:

 As you can see, the input and output is not constant.
 It is continuously going up and down, positive and negative.
 This is the case for any AC (Alternating Current) signal.
 Yet when you measure it with a meter, you get a constant voltage.
 This is because a meter tells you the RMS voltage.